7 Incredibly Interesting Facts about Ukraine

 Just listen how incredibly touching sings 20-year-old Mila Jovovich a Ukrainian folk song!
 Mila dedicated it to her homeland Ukraine, which she left with her parents in 1981.

-- 5. Paradise for naturists in Kyiv!
+- 5. Paradise for naturists in Kiev!

-There is a nudist beach right in the centre of Kiev, on Trukhaniv island, in front of recreation area – Hydropark.
+There is a nudist beach right in the center of Kiev, on Trukhaniv island, in front of recreation area – Hydropark.
 The public here is very diverse: families with children, pensioners, companies of young people, couples etc. Actually “Dovbychka beach”, as it is called, is a clothing-optional beach.
 Thus, it is widely popular among the women who prefer to sunbathe topless.
 From the beach opens a great view on some of Kyiv’s landmarks: the Motherland monument, Kiev Pechersk Lavra (monastery), green Pechersk hills.

 - 6. Voluntary renunciation of the third nuclear arsenal in the world.